Imprisoned

 families were held in assembly centers, ten semi-permanent relocation

-being built on government-owned land; some were on Indian reservations.
+were being built on government-owned land; some were

-Colorado, Utah, Arizona and Arkansas, each designed to hold 8,000 to
+Wyoming, Colorado, Utah, Arizona and Arkansas, each designed to

 One of the first